Arbër Abilaliaj

-Arbër Abilaliaj (born 6 June 1986) is an Albanian football player who plays for Skënderbeu Korçë in the Albanian Superliga as a forward.
+Arbër Abilaliaj (born 6 June 1986) is an Albanian football coach and a former player who played as a forward.

 Club career

 Partizani Tirana

 Abilaliaj previously played for Partizani Tirana, where he appeared as the club lost in the UEFA Intertoto Cup 2006 first round to Ethnikos Achna FC, despite scoring a goal in the second leg.
 While at Partizani, Abilaliaj had unsuccessful trials at FC Erzgebirge Aue and TuS Koblenz.

 Tirana

 Abilaliaj announced his departure from Besa Kavajë and later signed a one-year deal with the reigning champions Tirana for the 2009–10 season.
 His made his Tirana debut on 15 July in the first leg of Champions League first qualifying round against Stabæk, entering in the field as an 85th-minute substitute in an eventual 1–1 home draw.
 In the returning leg, he played in the second half as the team were crashed 4–0 and was eliminated with the 5–1 aggregate.

 He made his domestic debut in the 2009 Albanian Supercup on 16 August, a 1–0 home win to Flamurtari Vlorë, in which he played full-90 minutes and scored the winning goal in the 72nd minute, giving the club its 8 Albanian Supercup title.
 Abilaliaj played as a started in team's opening league match of the season, a 3–1 home defeat to Flamurtari Vlorë, in which he scored his team's only goal.
 In the matchday 3 against Gramozi Ersekë, Abilaliaj was again in the scoresheet, scoring the only goal of the match to give Tirana another three important points.

 Abilaliaj played a total of 31 matches in all competitions, scoring 8 goals.
 He finished the league with 6 goals as Tirana was not able to retain its Albanian Superliga title.